Giovanni Testori: Farewell to his mother

 On 20 July 1977, Testori's mother, Lina Paracchi, always at the centre of his affections, died.
-The moment of her passing was already prefigured in the poem Ragazzo di Taino, dated 1975-1976 and partially published only in 1980.
+The moment of her death was already prefigured in the poem Ragazzo di Taino, dated 1975–1976 and partially published only in 1980.

 The period of grief and reflection for the loss of his mother coincided with a return towards the Christian faith, which he had in any case never abandoned, but which had always been complicated for him by an awareness of the torment and contradictions of life.
 This context gave birth to Conversazione con la morte: a monologue published by Rizzoli in 1978 and written for Renzo Ricci, after seeing his interpretation of the old servant Firs in Strehler's production of Chekhov's The Cherry Orchard.
 The actor died on 20 October of that year, without having been able to read the text and recite it on the stage.
 Testori himself interpreted it, with a first performance at the Pier Lombardo on 1 November 1978, followed by a tour extending to more than a hundred Italian centres.

 This was the period in which Testori developed close links with several young people of the ecclesiastical movement Comunione e Liberazione, finding common ground with its founder, Luigi Giussani.
 With this latter, he was to pen a dialogue, Il senso della nascita.
 Colloquio con Don Luigi Giussani, published in 1980 and now translated into Spanish and English.
 Testori's frequentation of many young people gave rise to Interrogatorio a Maria, a play staged on 27 October 1979 in the Church of Santo Stefano in Milan by the Compagnia dell’Arca, with Laura Lotti, Andrea Soffiantini, Stefano Braschi, Franco Palmieri and stage direction by Emanuele Banterle.